DUNE/dune-justin/docs/overview.md

 first stage of that request.
 All these files are set to the unallocated state.

-Once the [Finder agent](wfs-finder.md) has finished building the request, it can move to the running state and the bootstrap script associated with the first stage will begin execution.
+Once the request has moved to the running state the [Finder agent](wfs-finder.md) builds the list of input files for its first stage, and looks up the replicas of each file.
+Once replicas are available, then generic jobs will begin to match unallocated files and processing can begin.